 Who is your water provider?

-The Eagle River Water & Sanitation District (District) provides water service within its water service area which includes the Vail Water Subdistrict and properties of the Wolcott area that have included into the District boundary.
+The Eagle River Water & Sanitation District provides water service within the Vail Water Sub-district and properties of the Wolcott area that have been included into the District boundary.
 Water sources include wells and a surface water treatment plant located in East Vail.

 The District provides full contract water operations and management (O&M) services to:

-The Upper Eagle Regional Water Authority, which provides water to its 6 members including:
+The Upper Eagle Regional Water Authority, which provides water to its six member entities, including:

 - Town of Avon

 The Authority also provides service to the Bachelor Gulch and Cordillera Metropolitan districts.

 The District provides billing for water and trash services for the town of Minturn.

 Avon – 4.3 MGD

 Edwards – 2.95 MGD